Kitbashery/kitbashery.github.io/docs/game-kit/health.md

 Tracks "hit points" and invokes events based on the current amount or state.

 ## Usage Notes:

+Bonus Health should not be set to its own `health` component.

 Tip: Lowercase fields in the inspector can be set via UnityEvents.